thecartercenter/nemo-docs/content/ui/ui.rst

    settings page.
 3. The outgoing SMS provider for the current mission (not shown in Admin mode).
 See :doc:`Settings <../smssetup/smssetup>`.
-4. The current version number of ELMO.
+4. The current version number of NEMO/ELMO.
-5. Click on **About ELMO** to learn more about the software.
+5. Click on **About NEMO/ELMO** to learn more about the software.

 .. note::